Glucokinase: Kinetics

-These two features allow it to regulate a "supply-driven" metabolic pathway.
+These features allow it to regulate a "supply-driven" metabolic pathway.
 That is, the rate of reaction is driven by the supply of glucose, not by the demand for end products.

-Another distinctive property of glucokinase is its moderate cooperativity with glucose, with a Hill coefficient (nH) of about 1.7.
-Glucokinase has only a single binding site for glucose and is the only monomeric regulatory enzyme known to display substrate cooperativity.
-The nature of the cooperativity has been postulated to involve a "slow transition" between two different enzyme states with different rates of activity.
-If the dominant state depends upon glucose concentration, it would produce an apparent cooperativity similar to that observed.

-Because of this cooperativity, the kinetic interaction of glucokinase with glucose does not follow classical Michaelis-Menten kinetics.
-Rather than a Km for glucose, it is more accurate to describe a half-saturation level S0.5, which is the concentration at which the enzyme is 50% saturated and active.
+Because of the cooperativity, the kinetic interaction of glucokinase with glucose does not follow classical Michaelis-Menten kinetics.
+Rather than a Km for glucose, it is more accurate to describe a half-saturation level S0.5, the concentration at which the enzyme is 50% saturated and active.

-The S0.5 and nH extrapolate to an "inflection point" of the curve describing enzyme activity as a function of glucose concentration at about 4 mmol/L. In other words, at a glucose concentration of about 72 mg/dL, which is near the low end of the normal range, glucokinase activity is most sensitive to small changes in glucose concentration.
+The S0.5 and h result in an inflection of the curve enzyme activity as a function of glucose concentration at about 4 mM.
+In other words, at a glucose concentration of about 72 mg/dL, which is near the low end of the normal range, glucokinase activity is most sensitive to small changes in glucose concentration.